cmbrandt/cxx-fundamentals/2_class_design_special.md

 Widget w;          // Default initialization using the default constructor
 ```

-Value initialization chanages the fundamental behavior of the class, zero initializing every fundamental type and default constructing each class type.
+Value initialization chanages the fundamental behavior of the class, value initializing every fundamental type and default constructing each class type.
 Still using the compiler generated default constructor below, the `int` is initialized to zero, the `std::string` remains an empty string, and the pointer is initialized to `nullptr`.

 ```
 // Ex 2: Value initialization